Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Supplements & Over-the-Counter Solutions

-Supplements and over-the-counter solutions can be effective in supporting your sleep health…if you choose wisely.
+Supplements and over-the-counter prescription medications can be effective in supporting your sleep health…if you choose wisely.
 We recommend consulting with your healthcare provider first to ensure you’re using something with optimal efficacy and safety (i.e. backed by clinical research) or consulting with Elektra’s providers for medical advice.
 Here’s a quick primer from our team on how to go about selecting high-quality supplements.

 Antihistamines